danburonline/public-notes/01 private/books/_ general knowledge/Hypercomputation.md

 - Models that involve tasks that would take an infinite amount of time on a Turing machine.
 - Examples include accelerating Turing machines or Zeno machines.

-## Further Reading

-- “The Universal Computer” by Martin Davis.
-- “Introduction to the Theory of Computation” by Michael Sipser.
-- “Quantum Computation and Quantum Information” by Michael A. Nielsen and Isaac L. Chuang.